 5. POLICY QUESTIONS OR CONCERNS

-Questions or concerns about this policy should be directed to the Vice President of Student Affairs.
+Questions or concerns about this policy should be directed to the Vice President of Student Affairs and Enrollment Management.

 All Rights Reserved